Civic technology: Bolivia

 Observatorio de Justicia Fiscal desde las Mujeres (English: The Women's Fiscal Justice Observatory), is an organization that reviews the fiscal policies of the country.
 They do this by using a system with the same name to process information regarding the spending of the country with a gender focus.
 This is done to have better equality in the expenditure of the country.

 Brazil

 In 2011, NOSSAS, a Brazilian organization that helps citizens and groups express their struggles and make change was founded.
 They have also made their own tech platform, BONDE.
 It is a platform in which other organizations can use to make their own website and use tools to spread their reach.
 Apart from BONDE, NOSSAS also provides support and programs to those who want to become activists.

 Chile

-CitizenLab is a civic technology company that is in many countries and local governments.
-Citizen Lab works so citizens are better informed in democracy to make public decisions.
+GoVocal is a civic technology company that is in many countries and local governments.
+Go Vocal works so citizens are better informed in democracy to make public decisions.
 In 2019, they expanded to Chile and made teams to support them with engagement, budgeting, planning, and more.